Moctar Diop

-Moctar Diop (born 6 January 2005) is a Senegalese footballer who plays as a striker for Lillestrøm SK.
+Moctar Diop (born 6 January 2005) is a Senegalese footballer who plays as a striker for Challenger Pro League side Jong Gent, the reserve team of Gent.

 Career

 Hailing from Saint-Louis, Senegal, he attended the Espoirs de Guediewaye academy.
 He was also discovered by Senegal U20 before he travelled to Europe.
 The Norwegian Eliteserien club Aalesunds FK invited him on trial in March 2023 following a tip within their scouting network.
 The club was impressed ad almost immediately signed Diop, on a contract ranging throughout 2026.
 Standing at 1.93 metres, he is a "power forward" with emphasis on speed and physical play.